 The primary focus of the phase 1 SIBO diet is to reduce fermentable starches and fibers to starve bacteria in the small intestine of their preferred fuel source.

-Protein sources allowed on the phase 1 diet include meat, fish, chicken, and eggs.
+Protein sources allowed on phase 1 biphasic diet include meat, fish, chicken, and eggs.

-When following the phase 1 restrictive diet the following vegetables can be eaten in unlimited amounts!
+When following the SIBO phase 1 restricted diet the following vegetables can be eaten in unlimited amounts!

 Alfalfa sprouts, bamboo shoots, capsicum, bok choy, carrots, chives, cucumber, eggplant, ginger, kale, lettuce, olives, radish, rocket, silverbeet, spring onion (green tops only) and tomatoes.

-The only 2 fruits allowed on phase 1 restrictive diet are lemons and limes which can be used to make a super quick salad dressing by squeezing fresh lemon or lime with olive oil, cracked pepper, and Himalayan salt on any of the previous vegetables.
+The only two fruits allowed on phase 1 restrictive diet are lemons and limes, which can be used to make a super quick salad dressing by squeezing fresh lemon or lime with olive oil, cracked pepper, and Himalayan salt on any of the previous vegetables.